cheese1/medusawiki/Medusa-installation-Debian-Ubuntu.md

 The installation assumes that you're not using the root user to install/run Medusa.
 The entries for **user:group** throughout the document will be set as **medusa:medusa** and you will have to modify it if you want it to match your user configuration.

 1. Update repositories and install dependencies.
-    This will give you unrar-free and git to pull the repo
+    This will install mediainfo, unrar-free and git to pull the repo

    ```
    sudo apt-get update && sudo apt-get install unrar-free git-core openssl mediainfo